Fresh veggies, a tasty sauce and comforting noodles make this Vegan Pad Thai a treat any day of the week!

 - 2 tablespoons freshly squeezed lime juice (1 to 2 limes)

-- 2 tablespoons soy sauce (light if you are watching your salt)
+- 2 tablespoons soy sauce (light if you are watching your salt or tamari or coconut aminos for a gluten free option)

 - 2 tablespoons light brown sugar, packed